moxystudio/js-keyboard-only-outlines/README.md

 $ npm install keyboard-only-outlines
 ```

-This library is written in ES9 and is using ES modules.
-You must compile the source code to support older browsers.
+This library is written in modern JavaScript and is published in both CommonJS and ES module transpiled variants.
+If you target older browsers please make sure to transpile accordingly.

-More specifically, we are using arrow functions, object spread and Array#includes which might not be available in all browsers.
-If you are using a bundler, such as Webpack, compiling it through Babel should suffice.

 ## Usage